 SNPN Identity: the identity of Stand-alone NPN defined by the pair (PLMN ID, NID).

+Supported AI/ML functionality: AI/ML functionality which can be indicated by using UE capability information.

 Transmit/Receive Point: part of the gNB transmitting and receiving radio signals to/from UE according to physical layer properties and parameters inherent to that element.

 U2N Relay UE: a UE that provides functionality to support connectivity to the network for U2N Remote UE(s).